 An accidental booking of a dozen Upper Class flights to New York while testing Virgin Holidays’ new API.
 We didn’t realise it was live!

 Apple, still.
 But they need to up their game.

 Atari or Sinclair Spectrum?

 Speccy – I was a coder, not a gamer.

 What’s your favourite travel app?

-How many travel apps do you have downloaded on your phone?
+How many travel apps have you downloaded to your phone?

-Who has made the biggest impact on travel in the last decade?
+Who or what has had biggest impact on travel in the past decade?